 To help family caregivers reduce the chance of injury, we provide the following family caregiver injury prevention tips:

 - Let assistive devices do the lifting.
 For seniors with mobility issues, transfers, for instance from a bed to a couch, are among the most common factors behind injury to those taking care of them.
 Not just that, but the likelihood of the senior falling and acquiring an injury are heightened.
 Caregivers should look into equipment like a Hoyer lift to help with safe transfers (but realize that proper training will be required).

 - Employ safe movement practices.
 We’ve all heard the adage, “Lift with your legs, not with your back,” but prior to lifting a finger, caregivers should take a brief assessment of their own physical status.
 If pain is felt in any of the joints or back, it is a sign that the body could have been pushed beyond its capability – and an alternative way of helping your senior loved one should really be investigated.

 - Find help.
 The best way to try to avoid injury in caregiving is through acknowledging your limitations, and calling in professionals when warranted.
-The caregiving team at Responsive Home Care is fully experienced and skilled in supplying a full range of senior care assistance, helping family caregivers and older adults alike to stay safe and well.
+The Sunrise elderly care team at Responsive Home Care is fully experienced and skilled in supplying a full range of senior care assistance, helping family caregivers and older adults alike to stay safe and well.

-Contact us at 954-486-6440 to inquire about an in-home consultation.
-We can perform a safety assessment of the home, provide you with information that can help in your caregiving journey, and offer the highly customized, professional in-home care services that allow families the chance to simply enjoy quality time with the seniors they love.
+Contact us and our Sunrise elderly care team at 954-486-6440 to inquire about an in-home consultation.
+We can perform a safety assessment of the home, provide you with information that can help in your caregiving journey, and offer the highly customized, professional home care assistance services that allow families the chance to simply enjoy quality time with the seniors they love.